Make a big impact on your small bedroom with these clever storage solutions

 We love this modern small bedroom design that uses wood floating shelving to match the neutral decor for a relaxing ambience.
 Furthermore, we love how the shelving is only on the top half of the wall for a clutter-free look.

-Utilise storage with a tall bookshelf
+7. Bedroom storage ideas: Zone your room with a tall bookshelf

 If you’ve got a small bedroom but have the issue of storage, why not consider investing in a tall bookshelf?
 It’s also a great way to separate the room if positioned right, which gives off the illusion of more space, just like this one from Wayfair.

-Choosing a good bed for a small bedroom is not only setting the tone for the rest of your room, but it can serve as an additional storage so that you have a place for the things that you don’t want on show.
+Choosing a good bed for a small bedroom is not only setting the tone for the rest of your room, but it can serve as additional storage so that you have a place for the things that you don’t want on show.
 This 4 drawer storage bed from Happy Beds is ideal for small spaces to hide clothes, books, makeup and any other bedroom items you can think of.

 For small bedrooms where the bed takes up most of the space, a floating bedside table is the ideal solution.
 This floating bedside table from Not On The High Street even has a built-in shelf for extra storage.
 The beauty of a floating bedside table is that you can position it as low or as high as you want depending on your bed.
 We love this small bedroom idea for studio apartments and super small spaces.

-Found on Amazon… get a similar look below!
+I found it on Amazon… get a similar look below!

-No wardrobe?
+10. Bedroom storage ideas: No wardrobe?
 Use a clothing rack

 Clothing racks can be really useful if you don’t own many clothes, or if most of your clothes are in a chest of drawers.
 When styled right, it can be an aesthetically pleasing piece of decor for your bedroom.